TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 ### Target project

 Enter the ID of the target project to which you want to move block storage.
-The project to be moved must be a project in the same organization.
+The target project must be a project in the same organization.

 ### Encryption Symmetric Key ID